Last updated on 01 July 2022 by William Blesch (Legal and data protection research writer at TermsFeed)

 Reporting requirements are essential for mutual understanding and evidence should the need arise.
 They allow the SaaS purchasers to understand and hold the SaaS company accountable for metrics such as uptime, downtime, and performance.
 These reports are usually provided on a weekly or monthly basis.
-They should be discussed in regular Service Level Agreement (SLA) meetings.
+They should be discussed in regular SLA meetings.

-You should also put in a termination clause in every Service Level Agreement (SLA).
-This allows SaaS purchasers to terminate the agreement.
+You should put in a termination clause in every Service Level Agreement.
+This allows both the users and your company to terminate the agreement.
 These clauses can often be divided into termination with cause or without cause.

 Termination with cause is when one party has violated the agreement to the extent that it gives the other party a legitimate, legal "out" of the agreement.

 This is how CloudCall lays out what "with cause" means in its section on termination:

 A termination without cause simply means that a party wishes to end the agreement despite the other party having done nothing wrong.